Run-Wild-Studio/Easy-API/New Folder With Items/developers/events.md

 ### The `afterFetchApi` event

-Plugins can get notified after a api's data has been fetched.
+Plugins can get notified after an api's data has been fetched.
 Note the api data hasn't been parsed at this point.

 ```php
 use runwildstudio\easyapi\events\ApiDataEvent;